spindledev/emosconfiguratorv2/README.md

    sudo ./scripts/install.sh
    ```

-    The script installs required packages, configures `systemd-networkd` so
+    The script installs required packages, disables `NetworkManager` and
+    `dhcpcd` (both enabled by default on Raspberry Pi OS Bookworm), configures
-    that `wlan0` uses the static address `192.168.10.1`, and marks the system
+    `systemd-networkd` so that `wlan0` uses the static address `192.168.10.1`,
+    and sets up `hostapd` and `dnsmasq` so that the hotspot works right after
-    for business mode on the next reboot.
+    reboot.
+The system is marked for business mode on the next reboot.

 2. **Business mode** – after the reboot, connect to Wi‑Fi network `Spindle_EMOS_Config` and open [http://192.168.10.1:8000](http://192.168.10.1:8000).
 The ethernet interface is now used only to configure EMOS cameras and for ARP scans.